Providing Financial Assistance to Students at Rhodes University

 Neo hails from Alexandra, Johannesburg.
 Neo loves technology and wants to use it to make a difference in his community.
 The Dootch Fund made Neo`s Honours in Computer Science, which he completed at Rhodes University, financially possible.

-Neo says that 2018 was a really interesting and challenging year so far but thanks the Dootch Fund for the support.
+Neo says that 2018 was a really interesting and challenging year.

 In the words of Neo: